CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2017-07-22-CLUG_Meeting.md

 **Presentations:  (Both were taped by Jim Barba)**

- * A U-Tube presentation on What is Linux by Leo LaPort was shown by Greg Christ
+ * A YouTube presentation on What is Linux by Leo LaPort was shown by Greg Christ
  * VPNs by Cody Roehsler.

 **Discussion:**